Rdelux/Udacity-Project-Submission/Project_3/Project3_writeup.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 69-80) consisted of a convolution neural network with the following layers and layer sizes [1](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf):

+![alt text][image7]

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)